Ingredients:

 4 tbsp. cooking oil (olive oil compliments the flavors well)

-2 medium potatoes, peeled and cut into 1⁄2 inch cubes
+2 medium potatoes, peeled and chopped into ½-inch cubes

 1 bunch kale, stems removed and leaves finely chopped